-1.5 School Transport
+6. School Transport

+6.1.
 Learn AT is not responsible for any decisions that relate to school transport, this is a matter for the Local Authority.

-1.6 Starting School
+7. Starting School

-In Leicestershire, children begin school at the start of the academic year when they become five.
-There is one admission at the beginning of the Autumn term.
-However, there may be individual children who begin later in the academic year, see section 1.17 in this policy.
-Admission of summer-born children is addressed later in the policy in section 1.7.
+7.1.
+In Leicestershire, children begin school in the September following their fourth birthday.
+For school admissions, the academic year is defined 1st September to August 31st, regardless of variations in term start dates.
+There is one admission at the beginning of the Autumn term, 1st September.
+However, there may be individual children who begin later in the academic year, see section 18 in this policy.
+Admission of summer-born children is addressed later in the policy in section 19.

-1.7 Changing School
+8. Changing School

+- 8.1.
 When a child is applying for a place at any other time, because of a desire to change schools, house move or for some other reason, the Local Authority coordinates this process on behalf of Learn-AT.
-These types of admissions are known as "in-year admissions".
+These types of admissions are known as "in-year admissions". - 8.2.
 For any in-year admission, an application must be made to the Local Authority, indicating the parent's choice of school.
 The school will be able to advise if places are available, whether the school is able to offer a school place and if not, what parents can do to appeal that decision.

-1.8 How does the process work?
+9. How does the process work?

+- 9.1.
 By law, every school must have a mechanism to deal with a situation when there are more applications than places.
-This involves setting priority criteria.
+This involves setting priority criteria. - 9.2.
 Children who have an Education, Health and Care Plan that names the school as part of that plan are automatically admitted.
-These children are not included in the priority criteria, the school offers them a place as this is required by law.
+These children are not included in

+- the priority criteria, the school offers them a place as this is required by law. - 9.3.
 The number of places available in a school is indicated by its Planned Admission Number (PAN).
 When there are more applications than places, the priority criteria are applied in an objective and fair way.
 Initially a list is provided by Leicestershire County Council.
 This is then confirmed by the Local Governing Body (LGB) at each school, where authority is delegated to the LGB by the Trust.

-1.9 What is the Planned Admission Number?
+10. What is the Planned Admission Number?

+10.1.
 The PAN is the number of children the school can accommodate on admission to Reception.
 This is set by law and is the number that the school considers it can teach, in Reception, in an effective manner.
 Additionally, the Infant Class Size Regulations require that in Reception, Year 1 and Year 2 no class shall have more than 30 pupils to each teacher.
 This may mean that in smaller schools, combinations of year groups are also affected by Infant Class Size Regulations; Where there are mixed year groups the combined size of the class must not exceed 30 pupils.

-1.10 Fair Access Protocols
+11. Fair Access Protocols